Careers

 COMPENSATION AND BENEFITS

-The hiring range for this position is $63,000-$75,000 annually, depending on experience.
-Disability Law Colorado offers competitive salaries; generous leave; and an excellent benefits package, which includes a 403(b) retirement savings plan and medical, dental, vision, life, and short- and long-term disability insurance.
+The hiring range for this position is $62,000-88,000 annually full-time (36 hours/week), depending on experience.
+(For reference, $75,000 represents DLC’s salary for people with 5 years of experience in a similar position.
+Additional consideration may be given for individuals who meet the preferred qualifications.)
+Disability Law Colorado offers competitive salaries; generous leave; and an excellent benefits package, which includes a 403(b)-retirement savings plan and medical, dental, vision, life, and short term and long-term disability insurance.
+DLC employees also enjoy a 36-hour workweek as full-time employment, as well as flexible hours.

 APPLICATION PROCESS